The Foundation for a Meaningful Life Kindergarten - Grade 9 in Southborough, MA

 English Language Program

 Language Instruction That Offers Support, Challenge, & Independence

-Most ELP students will begin in grade seven or eight, with the goal of joining Fay’s mainstream classes in ninth grade as preparation for secondary school.
+Most English Language Program students will begin in grade seven or eight, with the goal of joining Fay’s mainstream classes in ninth grade as preparation for secondary school.
 The ELP program is composed of three courses: a reading/writing course, a history course, and a research/study skills course.
 ELP students take all other courses—which include math, science, art, music, and wellness—with their mainstream classmates.

 Fay’s structured language program facilitates the steady development of language skills.
-Our ELP teachers are experts in English as a Second Language instruction, and they are trained to provide engaging activities and meaningful feedback that foster progress.
-Dorm parents and advisors are also part of each students’ team of support.
+Our ELP teachers are experts in teaching English to international students, and they are trained to provide engaging activities and meaningful feedback that foster progress.
+Dorm parents and advisors are also part of each student’s team of support.
 They are on hand before and after class hours to provide supervision, guidance, and encouragement as students learn and grow.

 While prior English speaking experience is a requirement for this program, students need not be completely fluent.
 Successful applicants will be able to demonstrate a strong school record, effective study skills, earnest effort, the ability to hear and incorporate feedback, and a willingness to be a contributing part of our community.
 During the application process, students are placed into the English Language Program by the chair of our English Department, who considers the applicant’s written and spoken English, academic record, and standardized test scores.

 Students participate in literary study and analysis through individualized instruction, choice reading, and guided analysis of texts.
 Students move toward the organization and development of longer compositions, including five-paragraph essays based in strong thesis statements.

 This course introduces students to the study of American history and offers more advanced preparation for historical study and research.
 A course rich in content and writing, this class provides students with the tools they will need for success in high school history courses.